feliixx/mgodatagen/README.md

 ### String

-Generates random string of a certain length.
+Generates a random string of a certain length.
 String is composed of char within this list:
 `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789-_`

 ```JSON5